 How to Hide Apps on Android Phone: 3 Ways That Will Make It Simple

-1. Restricting Access to Apps on Android with mSpy
+1. Restrict Access to Apps on Android With mSpy

-As an option, you can use the mSpy official monitoring app compatible with both smartphones and tablets.
-The app allows checking out a kid’s online activity in real-time, recording their keystrokes, and locking Play Store to prevent them from downloading adult-oriented apps.
+The 1st option is mSpy.
+It’s the best monitoring app compatible with both Android and iOS devices.
+The app allows checking out a kid’s online activity in real-time, recording their keystrokes, and blocking apps on phone to keep them from seeing adult nature content.

 Setting up mSpy on an Android-operated device is easy: